ksss/orthoses/README.md

 Load class/module recersive from `root` constant.
 If set String to `root`, It get constant after loading.

+### Orthoses::Tap

+Get the current store in the block as an argument.
+This is very useful for middleware development and debugging.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.